Washington State Route 300

 State Route 300 (SR 300) is a short state highway in Mason County, in the U.S. state of Washington.
 It extends 3.35 mi from Belfair State Park to SR 3 in the community of Belfair.
 The route serves as a connector from Belfair State Park to Belfair and SR 3.
 The highway was Secondary State Highway 21C (SSH 21C) from 1957 until 1964.

 Route description

 SR 300 runs 3.35 mi from Belfair State Park to SR 3 in the community of Belfair.
 The route serves as a connector from Belfair State Park to Belfair and SR 3.
-WSDOT has found that more than 11,000 motorists utilize the road daily before the interchange with SR 3 based on average annual daily traffic (AADT) data.
+WSDOT has found that more than 11,000 motorists utilize the road daily before the interchange with SR 3 based on annual average daily traffic (AADT) data.

 SR 300 starts at the entrance to Belfair State Park west of Belfair.
 From the state park, the highway goes northeast along the coastline of the Hood Canal to Belfair, and turns south to merge onto SR 3.